⏳ 19 min read · Last updated: August 2026

 🧪 Preventing Wild pH Swings

-As plants consume specific minerals, the acidity of your water changes.
-A healthy reservoir should stay around pH 5.5 to 6.5 for most herbs.
-Root excretions alter the water chemistry over time as well.
+As plants consume specific minerals, the acidity of your water shifts.
+A healthy reservoir should stay around pH 5.5 to 6.5 for most herbs, with cilantro the single exception at 6.5 to 6.7.
+Root excretions alter the chemistry over time as well.
 When old water sits for a month, the pH will crash or spike, and your herbs lose their ability to absorb nutrients at all.
-A fresh change resets this balance.
-Use the free pH and nutrient calculator to dial in the exact adjustment your tap water needs before each new batch.
+If yours moves between every test, why hydroponic pH keeps drifting in small systems diagnoses the cause.

 📉 Restoring Lost Oxygen Levels